mikegleasonjr/gps-ready-support/README.md

 ### Changelog
 **1.0.1**
-  - Fixed #1 - The GPS state was lost between app restarts
+  - Fixed [#1] - The background scheduler is now started only once
-  - Fixed #2 - The background scheduler is now started only once
+  - Fixed [#2] - The GPS state was lost between app restarts

 **1.0.0**
   - Initial release